addula-mounika12/addula-mounika12/README.md

 </p>

 <p>
-I’m drawn to security challenges where precision matters—where security must enable, not obstruct.
+I’m drawn to security challenges where precision matters where security must enable, not obstruct.
 From automating onboarding and enforcing least privilege, to identifying misconfigurations and preparing for audits, I aim to deliver <strong>seamless, scalable, and secure identity solutions</strong>.
 </p>

 <p>